UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_PythonJoystick.rst

    .. attribute:: hatValues (Deprecated.
 Use :data:`activeButtons` instead)

-      The state of the joysticks hats as a list of values :data:`numHats` long. (read-only).

-      :type: list of ints

-      Each specifying the direction of the hat from 1 to 12, 0 when inactive.

-      Hat directions are as follows...

-      * 0:None
-      * 1:Up
-      * 2:Right
-      * 4:Down
-      * 8:Left
-      * 3:Up - Right
-      * 6:Down - Right
-      * 12:Down - Left
-      * 9:Up - Left

    .. attribute:: numAxis

       The number of axes for the joystick at this index. (read-only).